Maybach 57 and 62: Introduction

 On 26 June 2002 a Maybach 62 enclosed in a glass case on the Queen Elizabeth 2 departed from Southampton, England, en route to New York City, with the media and company officials staying in the luxury suites on board.
 The ship arrived in New York on 2 July, welcomed by geysering fireboats and a motor boat.
 A helicopter lifted the car off the liner and onto a dock.
 It was then driven to the Regent Hotel, Wall Street.

 Variants

 Maybach 57

 The Maybach 57 is the base designation.
+1,104 units produced.

 Maybach 57 S

-Daimler revealed the Maybach 57 S at the 2005 Geneva Motor Show, with the S standing for "special".
-It uses a 6.0-L version of the V12 engine manufactured by Mercedes-AMG.
-Power output is 612 PS and torque 1000 Nm, providing a sub-five second sprint to 60 mph.
+Daimler revealed the Maybach 57 S at the 2005 Geneva Motor Show, with the S standing for Spezial.
+It uses a 6.0-liter version of the V12 engine manufactured by Mercedes-AMG.
+Power output is 612 PS and torque 1000 Nm, providing a sub-five second acceleration to 60 mph.
 It also rides 0.5 in lower on 20-inch wheels.
 The North American unveiling was at the Los Angeles Auto Show in January 2006.
+503 of the pre-facelift and 164 of the 2010 facelifted version produced.
+Facelifted version had 630 PS.